 by Ann Congdon

-comments of guests at her Homestead Inn in Twentynine Palms in reaction to seeing - really seeing - the night sky.
+comments by guests at her Homestead Inn in Twentynine Palms.
+Their reaction to seeing - really seeing for possibly the first time - the night sky

 The seed of a plan took root when Jerri met with Jerry Mattos, another long-time Twentynine Palms resident, who was then on the board of Basin